Resilient-Labs/simple-angular-starter/README.md

 3. npm install
 4. python -m SimpleHTTPServer
 5. go to browser and type in localhost:8000
-6. Navigate here to view http://localhost:8000/public/#/view-one
+6. Navigate here to view the root route http://localhost:8000/public/#/

 #Getting Started